 Wondering how to watch Lord of the Rings: The Rings of Power online?
-In the FAQ below, we’ll share everything we know about the new Lord of the Rings TV series, coming soon to Prime Video.
+In the FAQ below, we’ll share everything we know about the new Lord of the Rings TV series — including how to watch it for free — when it debuts on Prime Video.

 Has a show ever been in development longer than the upcoming Lord of the Rings TV series?
 Not really, as far as we can tell.
 Prime Video first announced the series in 2017, giving the show a multi-season commitment (including a potential spinoff series), securing the rights over entities like Netflix and HBO.

 Now, five years later, the series is finally making its debut.
 It’s been a long road, and The Rings of Power is one of the most anticipated new streaming releases of 2022.
 Eager J. R. R. Tolkien fans are hoping this prequel lives up to the original novels, the movies and, realistically, all of the hype.

 Read on to learn more about the show, including how you can watch The Rings of Power online for free when it debuts Friday, September 2, 2022.